 - In battery materials development, to identify grains in battery electrodes.
 Together with the GrainGeo module, to create microstructure models matching a physical sample which are used for the prediction of material properties in material optimization.
 This combination enables a considerable reduction in experimental costs by assessing the predicted effects of a change of material properties before manufacturing material prototypes.

-- In Digital Rock Physics, to obtain information about individual grains and to gain a deeper understanding of the rock microstructure.
+- In Digital Rock Physics & Digital Core Analysis, to obtain information about individual grains and to gain a deeper understanding of the rock microstructure.

 - In filtration applications, to characterize filtration particles.